Ramotion/animated-tab-bar/README.md

 ```

 # Get the Showroom App for iOS to give it a try
-Try this UI component and more like this in our iOS app.
-Contact us if interested.
+Try this UI library in our iOS app.
+Contact us if you interested in hiring the team.

 <a href="https://itunes.apple.com/app/apple-store/id1182360240?pt=550053&ct=animated-tab-bar&mt=8" >
 <img src="https://github.com/ramotion/gliding-collection/raw/master/app_store@2x.png" width="117" height="34"></a>